 Pace of Play

-All of these and many others effect pace of play and all have solutions.
+All of these and many others affect the pace of play and all have solutions.
 And all are causing business golfers to give up the game due to not being tolerant of the lack of management of the problem or the time to deal with it.
 Either way, golf is losing a lot of revenue due to them leaving.

 Cost to Play

-Over the past ten years the cost of golf has climbed to unreal levels.
+Over the past ten years, the cost of golf has climbed to unreal levels.
 Everything thing from equipment to green fees have been raised in the name of ‘Supply and Demand”, which should be changed to the “Hey, let’s see How Much these Fools Will Pay to Play” economic factor of golf.
-When asked (by someone like me) why these costs has to be so high the reasons range from the lame…”these prices cover the manufacturer prices with only an 18% profit margin… to the absurd….”our operations costs are higher since we maintain our golf course a higher standard of quality than others”.
+When asked (by someone like me) why these costs have to be so high the reasons range from the lame…”these prices cover the manufacturer prices with only an 18% profit margin… to the absurd….”our operations costs are higher since we maintain our golf course a higher standard of quality than others”.

 I get the impression some of these golf manufacturers and golf facility management groups play business golfers as fools and are hiring the same marketing groups Facebook uses to highlight things that make the golf equipment and facilities look better or grander than they can be verified as being.
-If the truth would be told the high costs they allude to wanting the business golfer to pay either go to paying the high salaries of executives that contribute nothing to the bottomline or for long term investment pay backs, over priced research and development and loans to cover for inflated prices of renovation of the facility to “Tigerize” it.
+If the truth would be told the high costs they allude to wanting the business golfer to pay either go to paying the high salaries of executives that contribute nothing to the bottomline or for long-term investment paybacks, overpriced research and development and loans to cover for inflated prices of renovation of the facility to “Tigerize” it.

 Difficulty of Learning to Play

 The resurgence in the interest of golf that coincided with the excitement Tiger Woods brought to the game caught Golf unprepared to teach the game effectively.
-Again, greed in capturing a part of the market could be blamed as a caused, but on the most the real reason people feel golf is difficult to learn is partly due to the training, or lack of, of people who teach’s the game are falling short of the demand.
+Again, greed in capturing a part of the market could be blamed as a cause, but on the most part the real reason people feel golf is difficult to learn is partly due to the training, or lack of, of people who teach,’s the game are falling short of the demand.
 So, not only are there not enough good golf trainers of the game, but those who are good at training golfers find the monetary gain lacking to what they could make if they were in another profession.
 So the good teachers leave the profession and hand the reins of teaching golf to the ‘Players’ of the game.
-These are men and women who play golf well but have no ability to teaching what they are good at demonstrating.
+These are men and women who play golf well but have no ability to teach what they are good at demonstrating.

 So many people wanting to learn the game for business purposes are left at the driving range by either someone who is very good teaching golf but not motivated beyond the half hour they charge to finish their efforts or left to fend for themselves by learning to play golf from seeing someone hitting a golf ball further than they ever could dream hitting a golf ball in their lifetime.
-The result is those people leave golf out of disgust of what they see golf as…something that is too difficult to learn and too time consuming to learn…
+The result is those people leave golf out of disgust of what they see golf as…something that is too difficult to learn and too time-consuming to learn…

 Reason to Play